 If you’re coming from some other European countries, you can come by car.
 Three years ago we drove to Croatia from the Netherlands, and it was quite doable.
 It could also be nice to have a car with you in Croatia, so you can explore it more during your visit.

 *TIP: Rent a car while in Croatia!
 If you would like to visit more places during your trip to Croatia, it would be great to rent a car.
 Roads, especially highways, are very good in Croatia.
 And it’s quite nice to go to some little trips during your stay.

 Best places to visit in Croatia

 Although often overlooked by many visitors, Croatia’s mainland is definitely worth a visit.
-It’s still mostly undiscovered by a large groups of tourists and it’s much cheaper than it’s coast.
+It’s still mostly undiscovered by large groups of tourists, and it’s much cheaper than it’s coast.

 # – Zagreb

-Country’s capital is located there and it’s a lovely central European city where you can definitely spend a great weekend.
-It was listed as the best European Christmas market for three years in a row, so it’s a great place to visit during the month of December.
+Country’s capital is located there, and it’s a lovely central European city where you can definitely spend a great weekend.
+It was listed as the best European Christmas market for three years in a row, so it’s a great place to visit during December.

 # – Slavonia

 Located at the very east of the country, Slavonia is being known as the lowland of Croatia.
 It’s the most rural part of the country with some of the friendliest people out there.
 Cities like Požega, Slavonski Brod or Osijek, are filled with Baroque art and architecture.
 And you can feel a great mix of cultures there – Austro-Hungarian, Slavic and Ottoman.